elastic/homebrew-tap/README.md

 OSS distribution.
 Note that the default distribution and OSS distribution of a product can not be installed at the same time.

-## How do I ensure my configuration is up to date?
+## How do I ensure my configuration is still up to date after the branch renaming?

 Run the following command to update your configuration: